You don’t need the full Driver Certificate of Professional Competence (CPC) qualification if you’re using the vehicle for:

 - limited to a top speed of 28mph

-- being used or controlled by the armed forces, police or fire and rescue service
+- being used or controlled by the armed forces, police, fire and rescue service, prison service or people running a prison or young offender institution

 You can read detailed examples of Driver CPC exemptions.